More Food. Less Pain.

 I started working on a blog post in June, shortly after the end of a 6 month relationship, as a way to process what-the-fuck-just happened.
 But I’ve struggled with it.
 Blindsided and still in shock, I knew I wouldn’t have the clarity to write about it well, but I started jotting things down anyhow.

-I’m not justifying how poorly he handled things.
+I’m not condoning how poorly he treated me, which was very, very poorly.
 But focusing too much on his fuck-ups kept me from really looking at myself, which, if you ask me, is the only work left to do when someone eats your heart, then vanishes.

 When I wrote, I found myself trying to justify my response to the breakup.
 I was really upset.
 The day after, I wailed and sobbed, my head on my friend Martin’s lap, while he handed me tissues.
 I barely ate or slept for two weeks.
 I was so embarrassed by how I felt.
 I desperately did not want to shed tears for him.
 And I just kept wondering why it hurt so much.

 The more I dug into the original post, the more I saw that the pain of this breakup was tightly tied to the pain of the two that preceded it.
 The first one knocked me down so hard it took me 5 years to be able to fall in love again.
 The next time I fell in love felt like redemption, but it wasn’t, and it took me a year to bounce back from that.

 In theory, or so I thought, this breakup should have hurt less.
 After all, I was only with this person for 6 months.
 But in the first few weeks, it felt way worse than the last one, and I was astonished by this.